How to Better Align Prospect Research and Fundraising

 How To Align Prospect Research and Fundraising Relationship

-Whether you identify a prospect researcher, major gifts fundraiser, senior nonprofit manager – or maybe a combination of all three – a strong research and fundraising relationship depends on one thing: alignment.
+Whether you identify a prospect researcher, major gifts fundraiser, senior nonprofit manager – or maybe a combination of all three – strong research and fundraising relationship depends on one thing: alignment.

 If your nonprofit is small, researchers and fundraisers may enjoy good, informal relationships that don’t require rigorous alignment.
 This could also be the case if just one person has assumed both roles.
 But if you have separate teams of researchers and fundraisers who come into conflict, consider taking these action steps to define and align the relationship: